emc-mongoose/mongoose/doc/interfaces/input/scenarios/README.md

 Javascript is the default scripting language which should be used for the custom user scenarios.
-Other scripting languages are not supported.
-An user may use deprecated JSON scenarios either JSR-223 compliant scripting language at his/her own risk.
+Other scripting languages are not supported. n user may use deprecated JSON scenarios either JSR-223 compliant scripting language at his/her own risk.

 #### 3.1.1.
 External Command